TadeasKriz/aerogear-android/README.md

      ln -s ../build-tools/17.0.0/aapt aapt
      ln -s ../build-tools/17.0.0/lib lib
      ln -s ../build-tools/17.0.0/aidl aidl

+#### If your build fails with 'bad ELF interpreter: No such file or directory'

+This means you are running the Android SDK tools on a 64-bit Linux system where the ia32 libraries are not installed.
+Please refer to your distribution's documention for instructions on how to include these.

+    ## In Fedora
+    # yum install glibc.i686 glibc-devel.i686 libstdc++.i686 zlib-devel.i686 ncurses-devel.i686 libX11-devel.i686 libXrender.i686 libXrandr.i686

 If you are having troubles feel free to contact us via IRC #aerogear or our mailing list aerogear-dev@lists.jboss.org.